albertoxamin/qa-bio-inspired-artificial-intelligence/Readme.md

 #### What is competitive co-evolution?

+Competitive co-evolution is a situation where 2 different species co-evolve against each other.

+The fitness of each species depends on the fitness of the opponenet species.

+A continously changing fitness landscape.

 #### What is the difference between formal and computational models of competitive co-evolution?

 #### How can you apply competitive co-evolution to evolve sorting algorithms?

+A population of unsorted lists (algorithm generating unsorted lists), a population of sorting programs.

+`f(sorting) = quality`

+`f(testing) = 1 - quality`

 #### What is the recycling problem and how can it be limited?

+When the same set of solutions are discovered over and over across generations.
+It can be limited by adding a generational memory, increasing possibility for variation or bigger genetic diversity.

 #### What is the problem of dynamic fitness landscape?

+The fitness function is no longer an indicator of progress.

 #### Does competitive co-evolution lead to progress?

 #### How can you measure co-evolutionary progress with CIAO graphs?

+**C**urrent **I**ndividual vs. **A**ncestral **O**pponent across generations.
+Ideal continuous progress would be indicated by lower diagonal portion in black and upper diagonal portion in white.

 #### How can you measure co-evolutionary progress with Master Tournaments?

+Plot the average outcome of tournaments of the current individual against all previous best opponents.
+Ideal continuous progress would be indicated by continuous growth.

 #### What is the Hall of Fame and why is it useful?

+Tries to introduce generation memory, but at each generation we test each new individual against all best opponents obtained so far (it is sufficient to test only against a limited sample frandomly extracted from the hall of fame).

 #### How is it possible to evolve a robotic prey-predator scenario?

 #### What’s the difference between inter-species and intra-species cooperation?

+**Inter-species:** two species co-evolve such that one species provides benefit to another, but not necessarily both ways.

+**Intra-species:** Individuals within a species co-evolve to provide benefit to other individuals in the same species, not necessarily both ways.

 #### What are the two main kinds of cooperation?

+Simple (reciprocal) and Altruistic.
+Simple consist if the helping gets an advantage, this is easy to implement.
+Altruistic cooperation is harder to evolve.

 #### Can you mention some examples of cooperation observed in nature?